 The good thing about dried apricots is that they contain fibers.
 The fibers are essential for good bowel movements and emptying of the bowels.
 In other words, for good and healthy digestion of consumed foods.

-In this fruit, there is also vitamin A. This vitamin is among the strongest antioxidants out there, it protects from diseases and free radical damage.
-But, this is not all; with vitamin A everything is healthy, from skin, brain, heart, lungs, to even kidneys and eyesight.
-And, immunity is incredibly better too!
+In this fruit, there is also vitamin A. This vitamin is among the strongest antioxidants out there.
+It protects from diseases and free radical damage.
+With vitamin A, everything is healthy, from skin, brain, heart, lungs, kidneys and eyesight.

-The best benefit of dried apricots is that they have vitamin C. Maybe dried apricots are ‘forbidden’ sweet treats for cavies, but at least they offer the vital vitamin for them!
+The best benefit of dried apricots is that they have vitamin C. Dried apricots may be ‘forbidden’ sweet treats for cavies, but they do provide them with an essential vitamin.
 With vitamin C, the cavies are in literally perfect health.
-Without this vitamin, they get the dangerous scurvy (rough fur, swollen limbs, and joints, internal bleedings, no appetite…).
+Without this vitamin, they get the dangerous scurvy.

 With this fruit, the blood gets better too.
 If an organism suffers from anemia, this fruit could help a bit.
 There is iron in dried apricots which improves the quality of blood.

 Lastly, there is potassium.
 This means less risk of hypertension or stroke.
 Also, healthier kidneys and healthy heart, plus a good balance of electrolytes.

 Nutrition Facts of Dried Apricots

 For a serving of 5 dried apricots, there is: